goncrust/MBSim/README.md

 ## Development

-This project was made and is maintained by @goncrust, @teravyte18 and @KingKatana09:
+This project was developed and is maintained by @goncrust, @teravyte18 and @KingKatana09:

 </a>
 <a href="https://github.com/goncrust">